quieoo/Halfedge-Mesh-Editor/README.md

 * Second,select all pair of vertexs(here we chose those pair connected to same edge),and compute a noewposition Vbar and Qbar for it.

-We would like to choose a Vbar whose quadric error is smallest.since cost of collapse equal to Vbar*Qbar*Vbar^T,we only need to differentiate Qbar.So,we can get Vbar:
+We would like to choose a Vbar whose quadric error is smallest.since cost of collapse equal to Vbar*Qbar*Vbar^T,we only need to differentiate Qbar.So,we can get Vbar by

 ![](https://github.com/quieoo/Halfedge-Mesh-Editor/blob/master/formula3.png)

 Than,what we need to do is to get Qbar.Qbar=(Q1+Q2)/2,where Q1,Q2 are two of linked vertex.QuardError.